 - How did the Israeli far right react to the Oslo Accords?

 - What were Barak’s goals at Camp David?
-Sebastian
+David

 - Why did Israel build a wall?

 - What is the Israeli Disengagement Plan?
-Violette
+AnthonyB

 - What is Hamas?
 Why was its electoral victory a ‘godsend’ for Ehud Olmert?